LoLFactor/password-generator/README.md

 ## Are the passwords actually that random, though?

 Yes.
 Well, good enough.
 The tests I created include a uniqueness test that does 10000 rounds of generation and checks for duplicates.
-In all th times I've run it, no duplicates have been found.
+In all the times I've run it, no duplicates have been found.
 As a goof, I decided to do a 500000 (half a million) rounds run.
 It took close to 10 minutes to do all the tests, but no duplicates were found.

 Keep in mind this was done using the with default `Math.random()` implementation, so even in its plum stock